Influence of Culture on Learning and Motivation

 According to Cranton (2006), the concept of motivation implies the desire to achieve something, where knowing that you can do it requires an understanding of one’s skills and abilities, which is often derived from communicating with others.
 Wlodkowski (2008) argues that what one person may consider as a joke, may be actually taken as despise, or rebuke, or even ridicule by another person.
 Therefore, cultural inferences with the regard to communicating limit the perception of the individual with respect to their abilities, thus motivating them to keep working hard or discouraging them from their chosen course into helpless resignation.
 This places a strong connection between culture and motivation based on the concept of communication between the people involved.

 Wlodkowski (2008) explains that adult learning can be taken as simply a process in which an adult is allowed to open up and gain new information depending on the circumstances and needs.
 This implies that the teacher is actually imparting knowledge into a fully-grown individual with personal experiences and self-awareness that may have an impact on their learning abilities and preferences as well as styles and processes.
 The student in this case is more likely to learn under specific conditions that are favorable to them, meaning that the learning here is self-directed and often problem-based, while the adult learner thrives on relevance in terms of what is being taught and the applicability of this knowledge in their everyday life.
 So far, the studies have shown that there are three major theories for adult learning, including action, experiential, self-directed, and transformational learning.
-Action learning implies using a real life example in learning in order to indulge the experiences and interests of the learners.
-In this case, the instructor needs to find these examples from the areas that would be relevant for the learners, so as not to lose their attention and focus.
+Action learning implies using a real life in learning in order to indulge the experiences and interests of the learners.
+In this case, the instructor needs to find these s from the areas that would be relevant for the learners, so as not to lose their attention and focus.

 Experiential learning is, on the other hand, a cyclic process of setting goals, planning activities, participating in these activities, and observing as well as reflecting on the actions and reviewing them.
 Therefore, the learner is involved, both physically and emotionally, with the subject that they are learning in order to give them a direct and lasting experience in this learning system.
 Adult learning is mostly about gaining the kind of information that is useful or at least relevant in the learner’s life.
 The fact that it is focused on the learner’s needs and can thus be easily a part of their individual experiences makes it a self-directed approach driven by personal motivations such as the need to improve the skills that would be useful to the individual’s career or intellectual capital.
 On the other hand, transformational learning is a kind of rationality that leads to a shift in consciousness and changes the perspective of the students with regard to themselves and the whole world.
 Transformational learning implies sharing, discussing, and scrutinizing the worldviews in order to establish a new perspective that is considerably more justifiable, based on the kind and amount of knowledge acquired.